robertassersn/API_POC/README.md

 **carvago_to_filesystem_example.py** provides example how to load files into filesystem **carvago_to_postgresql_example.py** provides examples how to load files into database (in current example Postgresql)

+**/ingestion/sources/worldbank.py** example of datasource that yields .xml and library handles it